-Jonathan Miller joins the Lancer staff this year as an assistant for both the men's water polo and swimming and diving programs.
+Jonathan Miller begins his first season as the head women's water polo coach after rejoining the Lancer staff in 2012 as an assistant for both the men's water polo and swimming and diving programs.

 Miller led the Wolverines to CWPA Division III titles in 2010, 2011 and 2012, and was named 2010 CWPA Division III Coach of the Year.
-During his tenure with Gove City, the Wolverines racked up a 34-26 record, including a program best 18-8 mark this past season.
+During his tenure with Gove City, the Wolverines racked up a 52-34 record, including a program best 18-8 mark his last season.
 He also helped lead the Wolverine men's and women's swimming and diving teams to three straight Presidents' Athletic Conference (PAC) championships.

-With both a bachelor's and master's of science in kinesiology from CBU, Miller also served as an assistant professor of physical education at Grove City for the past three years.
+With both a bachelor's and master's of science in kinesiology from CBU, Miller also served as an assistant professor of physical education at Grove City for three years.

 Miller graduated from CBU in 2008, staying on as a graduate assistant for the men's and women's water polo programs while he earned his master's degree.